 “Before opening the doors to your garage sale it's very important to have everything organized and sorted,” says Nathan Ripley.
 “A chaotic or messy garage sale will not attract as many people, or they will give up while searching for something particular in the mess.”

-Angie’s List, a company that helps people connect with local service providers, recommends grouping items together as if you were running a retail store.
+Angi (formly known as Angie's List), a company that helps people connect with local service providers, recommends grouping items together as if you were running a retail store.
 “Some of your departments might include collectibles, tools, furniture, sporting goods, decor, linens, kitchen electronics, books, toys and framed photos.”

 “Only display very large items on the ground,” adds Jennifer Snyder.
 “You want to have as much as possible at eye level.”